What is Spiking?

 Spiking is when someone adds alcohol or drugs to your drink or body without your knowledge or consent.
 This could happen through drinks, injections, cigarettes, vapes, food or other methods.

-It is illegal, whatever the intent.
-Spiking includes giving someone more alcohol or drugs than they agreed to—for example, giving a double instead of a single measure.
+Spiking is a criminal offence, even if no assault or attack follows.
+It is illegal whatever the intent.
+Spiking includes giving someone more alcohol or drugs than they agreed toโ€”for example, giving a double instead of a single measure.โ€จPerpetrators can be strangers or people you know.

-Local support is available from the Police, Street Marshalls, Women’s Night Safe Space and Angels of Freedom.
+Local support is available fromย the Police, Street Marshalls, Womenโ€™s Night Safe Space and Angels of Freedom.

-Everyone reacts differently signs of spiking can include:
+Everyone reacts differently.
+Signs of spiking can include:

 • Sudden confusion or feeling unwell